 The ownership-settlement approach, among the different solutions presented in the discussion paper, has a lower number of differences if compared with the current IFRSs.
 However, the existing differences are still significant, bringing the issue back to the matter of consistency with the current framework, discussed in the "General" paragraph.
-Therefore, OIC agrees with the comments expressed by EFRAG in its comment letter, to which we direct you.
+Therefore, OIC agrees with the comments expressed by EFRAG in its draft comment letter, at paragraph 20.
 We particularly agree with the comment that the approach described in the discussion paper seems to be essentially rule-based.
 We believe that accounting standard should generally reflect principle-based positions.